-3. Sustainable Design and Accreditation
+Sustainable Design - LEED Accreditation

 While it is possible for parking structures to achieve certification, typically only occupied buildings receive certification for their sustainable design through the U.S. Green Building Councils (USGBC) Leadership in Energy and Environmental Design (LEED) accreditation program.
-However, parking structures that are part of a mixed use project can help attain LEED points for the entire building project.
-The fact that stand-alone parking structures are generally not eligible for LEED certification should not discourage including sustainable design elements in parking structures.
+However, parking structures that are part of a mixed-use project can help attain LEED points for the entire building project.
+A parking structure can be Parksmart certified by the USGBC, which considers a wide-range of design features and programs.
+Examples of sustainable design features for parking structures include: